B3none/cs2-retakes/README.md

 ## Installation
 - Download the zip file from the [latest release](https://github.com/B3none/cs2-retakes/releases), and extract the contents into your `counterstrikesharp/plugins` directory.
+- Download the [shared plugin zip file](https://github.com/B3none/cs2-retakes/files/14504528/cs2-retakes-plugin-shared-1.0.0.zip) and put it into your `shared/` directory.

 ## Recommendations
 I also recommend installing these plugins for an improved player experience